systemslab/popper-paper/paper/paper.md

 ### Virtual Machines

-![A generic experimentation workflow (top) typically followed by researchers in projects with a computational component.
+![A generic experimentation workflow typically followed by researchers in projects with a computational component.
 Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
 Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences). ](figures/exp_wflow.png){#fig:exp_workflow}

 A Virtual Machine (VM) can be used to partially address the